forge34/forge34/README.md

-# 👋 Hello There
+# Hello There
 ### I'm Mohamed Abdeltawab!

 ##  About Me
 I'm a **Web Developer** with a focus on backend technologies, and a 3rd year Computer Science student.
-My journey is all about learning, building projects, and exploring the world of code.
+My journey is all about learning, building projects and contributing to the open source community.

 -  Currently learning **React** and **Node.js / Express**
 -  Interested in diving into the **.NET ecosystem**